louislam/dockge/README.md

 The naming idea was coming from Twitch emotes like `sadge`, `bedge` or `wokege`.
 They are all ending with `-ge`.

 If you are not comfortable with the pronunciation, you can call it `Dockage`

+#### Can I manage a single container without `compose.yaml`?

+The main objective of Dockge is that try to use docker `compose.yaml` for everything.
+If you want to manage a single container, you can just use Portainer or Docker CLI.

 ## More Ideas?